In many cases, divorcing couples don’t realize that the exact date of separation may be crucial within the divorce process.

 Wedding bands – The wedding band is a universal symbol of love and marriage.
-Removal of the wedding bands is also a pretty universal symbol that a marriage is over.
+Removal of the wedding bands is also a pretty universal symbol that a marriage is ending.

 Joint finances – Even couples who live together prior to being married typically do not merge finances until after the wedding.
 As a result, separating the finances can serve as proof of intent to divorce.
-Submitting tax returns separately can also serve as evidence to date of separation.
+Submitting tax returns separately can also serve as evidence of the date of separation.

 Insurance policies – Similarly, couples cannot be on the same insurance policy until officially married.
 This is why dissolving joint insurance policies can be a key indicator of intent to dissolve a marriage.

 A party’s conduct – While a bit less concrete than the above examples, you can examine a party’s behavior to support the date of separation claims.
 If one or both spouses acted in a way that indicated intent to end the marriage, this can be used as evidence.

 Clear communication of intent to separate – Whether legal action was taken or not, if there is evidence that one spouse clearly communicated their intent to separate, this can be used to prove a particular date of separation.
 This has become easier to prove with advanced technologies and the likelihood that spouses would discuss this via email and/or text.
 This communication can also extend outside of the couple in question.
 If one spouse told a family member of their intent to separate, that exchange can be used as evidence, too.